 On this page

 If you want to start a business, you need to be registered with the Netherlands Chamber of Commerce (KvK) and the Dutch Tax and Customs Administration.
 This page offers information on how to go about doing this.
-To know what fiscal information you will need to register with the Netherlands Chamber of Commerce, you can download a form (pdf, in Dutch) from the site of the Dutch Tax and Customs Administration.
-You do not need to fill in or send the form yourself.
+There is a one-time registration fee.

 Registration in the Dutch Commercial Register